smitpatel-code/AI-Note_Taker/README.md

 Select "Download ZIP".

-Unzip the downloaded file (e.g., [YourRepositoryName]-main.zip).
-This will create a folder like [YourRepositoryName]-main.
-Navigate into [YourRepositoryName]-main/research-assistant.
+Unzip the downloaded file This will create a folder Navigate into it.

 Open Project in Your IDE:
 Open the research-assistant project folder (the one containing pom.xml or build.gradle) in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse, VS Code).
 The IDE should automatically recognize it as a Spring Boot project and resolve dependencies.